 What developments have been made in each of the eight states that have programs in some state of development or implementation?

-The Golden State has finalized regulations for the implementation of a state-run automatic Roth IRA plan for private-sector employees who lack access to retirement plans.
-Under the renamed CalSavers program (formerly California Secure Choice), employers with an average of five or more workers or an employer of providers of in-home services will be required to automatically make IRA payroll deductions for their employees or offer an employer-sponsored retirement plan.
+The Golden State has begun a pilot for the implementation of a state-run automatic Roth IRA plan for employees who lack access to retirement plans.
+Under the renamed CalSavers program (formerly California Secure Choice), employers with five or more workers or an employer of providers of in-home services will be required to register for CalSavers or offer an employer-sponsored retirement plan.

 This portable plan, which in July 2019 will also offer a traditional IRA in addition to a Roth IRA, will have oversight from a public board of directors.
 By June 30, 2020, employers with 100-plus staff must be registered for CalSavers.
 By June 30, 2021, businesses with 50-plus employees must be registered.
 By June 30, 2022, employers with five or more workers must be registered.
 Each business size has until these deadlines to implement the program or face potential fines.